Can You Lose Weight After 50?

 Is it Harder to Lose Weight in Midlife?

 Losing weight at ANY age can be difficult—our bodies fight us on it.
 But when you work with your body, you can lose weight and still enjoy amazing food!

 Key for me has been finding ways to

-- reduce or eliminate cravings
+- reducing or eliminating cravings

 - nourish my body in a way so that I rarely feel hungry

 I’ve never been a dieter.
 In fact, the few times I managed to lose weight, I started gaining it back almost as soon as I reached what I thought was a good weight.

 I’m sharing my story because I had accepted that I was never going to lose weight and had made peace with that fact.
 I still ate good and exercised but I had no plans to ever diet again.

-I had done Weight Watchers about 10 years ago and that was the LAST TIME I ever planned to diet.
+I had done Weight Watchers about 17 years ago and that was the LAST TIME I ever planned to diet.